visnkmr/filedime/README.md

-Iomer, an open source almost feature complete pro file explorer.
+Filedime, an open source almost feature complete file explorer written in Rust (for all filesystem interaction,backend), Tauri(for frontend, front-backend intercom).

 Features implemented: